 If a child is aged between 12 and 15 and wants to use their rights the school or local authority must first check whether the child has the capacity to do so.
 They must also decide whether by using their rights the child's well-being would be negatively affected.

 In most cases professionals and parents will be working together to identify a child's needs and agree what support is required A child may not need to go through a formal process of asking to use their rights but this option is available.

 If a child aged 12 - 15 is thinking about using their rights it can be helpful for them to discuss with their families whether they should use their rights or whether the parents or carers should use their rights.
 It is not expected that parents and children will use their rights at the same time or to overturn a request to a school or local authority has already considered.

-To get in touch with the children's service My Rights, My Say email firstname.lastname@example.org
+To get in touch with the children's service My Rights, My Say please visit www.myrightsmysay.scot.

-You can find detailed information about children's rights, how they can use them, how capacity and impact on well-being is assessed in our briefing for professionals Children's rights to education and additional support for learning.
+You can find more information about children's rights, how they can use them, how capacity and impact on well-being is assessed in our factsheet Rights of children aged 12-15.